 - Item fill rate.
 This metric shows the percentage of products from a buyer’s order you could ship.

 - Backorder rate.
 Backorder rate measures the number of orders a brand can’t fulfill when a buyer places an order.
-It provides insight about product demand.
+It provides insight into product demand.

 - Accuracy of forecast demand.
 This metric shows you the percentage of how close the on-hand stock is to the forecast.